 All of the mentioned above make a child very confident from a young age.
-A student that can learn fast and easily due to the great ability to grasp and remember information will develop great self-esteem.
-Developing a good self-esteem at a young age predetermines the development of the adult persona and contributes to developing bold character.
+A child who learns fast, and who can grasp and remember information easily will develop great self-esteem.
+Developing good self-esteem at a young age predetermines the development of the adult persona and contributes to developing a bold character.

 Excellent Social Skills